mpkondrashin/qcontain/README.md

 Restore from the quarantine of the Trend Micro Server Protect will not work.

 To restore file from the quarantine, you need to decrypt it to folder excluded from antimalware scanning or restored to Server Protect quarantine folder, but after stopping QContain service.

+### Quarantine folder change
+If quarantine folder in Server Protect is changed, QContain configuration should be updated accordingly.